 The Virginia Tech Police Department - nationally accredited by the Commission on Accreditation for Law Enforcement Agencies Incorporated (CALEA) - is located in the Public Safety Building on Southgate Drive behind Lane Stadium.
-There is also a satellite office located in the War Memorial Gym.
-There is a phone outside of the office that contacts the main Virginia Tech Police Department unit if assistance is needed.
-You can contact the satellite office by dialing 540-231-2268.

 For more information on the Virginia Tech Police Department, please visit their website at www.police.vt.edu or call 540-231-6411.
 Programming the Virginia Tech Police Department's phone number into your cellular device is useful for quick access in an emergency.